thepwagner/thepwagner/README.md

 ## What I'm Hacking

-### Dependency update actions
+### Automated dependency management

-In projects stemming from https://github.com/thepwagner/action-update, I'm experimenting with functionality similar to [Dependabot](https://github.com/thepwagner/action-update) or [Renovate](https://github.com/renovatebot/renovate) as a stateless GitHub Action.
+In projects stemming from https://github.com/thepwagner/action-update, I was experimenting with functionality similar to [Dependabot](https://github.com/dependabot/dependabot-core) as a stateless GitHub Action.

+The [Renovate](https://github.com/renovatebot/renovate) project does 90% of what I need in this space, so I've pivoted my focus to it!

 ### Git-backed CLIs